jbcodeforce/flink-studies/docs/coding/flink-sql.md

 # Flink SQL and Table API

+???- Info "Updates"
+    Created 02/2021 Modified 10/24

-Flink SQL is a compliant standard SQL engine for processing batch or streaming data on top of distributed computing of Flink.
+Flink SQL is a compliant standard SQL engine for processing batch or streaming data on top of distributed computing server managed by Flink.

 Flink’s SQL support is based on [Apache Calcite](https://calcite.apache.org/) to support SQL based streaming logic implementation.
 It is using the [Table API](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/tableapi/) which is a language-integrated query API for Java, Scala, and Python that allows the composition of queries from relational operators such as selection, filter, and join.